djkeu/play_with_food/README.md

 Country: The Netherlands\

-## A small summary
+### A small summary
-Play with food is a game in which the player is to look for severtal ingredients and combine them into a meal.
-As the game advances, the player is to perform more tasks, like buying the food, looking for shops, etcetera.\
+Play with food is a game in which the player is to look for several ingredients and combine them into a meal.
+As the game advances, the player is to perform more (difficult) tasks, like buying the food, looking for shops, etcetera.\

 First edition will be a Scratch or Python program.

-## Running the program
+### Running the program
 The Python version is executed in the terminal, by typing 'python main.py'.
 The program does not take any command-line arguments.\
 The Scratch version is to be run on https://scratch.mit.edu/

+### Gameplay
+Only certain combinations are allowed to be combined into a meal.
+User is to choose ingredients from several lists.

-## File-structure
+### File-structure

 The program has the following file-structure:
+#### (Yet to be determined)
 - ./play_with_food
     - /img
         - ingredient.png